The Sciences Po Journalism School

 They attend classes on media history and law.
 In addition to that, several workshops are dedicated to codes of ethics.
 They offer students a dynamic and empiric approach and understanding of journalism and its rules.

-A special status is granted to issues such as mastering journalistic writing or narrative techniques, which are taught during workshops especially designed for different types of media (writing for news websites, mobile applications, for newspapers, for radio stations, for TV channels).
+A special status is granted to issues such as mastering journalistic writing or narrative techniques, which are taught during workshops especially designed for different types of media (writing for news websites, mobile applications, for newspapers and news webistes, for video or TV channels).

 Investigating information is another key element in this teaching project.
 Students are supervised by professionals and learn about the techniques used on the field by carrying out interviews, reports and investigations.
 As for using the digital tools and mutimedia storytelling techniques, students are shown how to use search engines and to check the accuracy of live information and elements glaned from social media.

-In order to put a final touch to their Master's degree, second-year students work on a report or an investigation for three weeks, and can choose the media they want (Internet, TV, radio, newspaper).
+In order to put a final touch to their Master's degree, second-year students work on a report or an investigation for three weeks, and can choose the media they want (mobile, online, TV, video, print).
 They are supervised by a tutor belonging to the Journalism School's team of teachers and present their master's project to a jury.

 Moreover, Sciences Po's School of journalism is entitled to train journalists under an apprenticeship contract (only for students enrolled in the Master in Journalism).
 About twenty of those contracts are signed every year.
 The training combines a course at Sciences Po University and a work experience in a company.